-- If you use Cloudera Manager, do not use these command-line instructions. - This information applies specifically to CDH 5.2.x.
-If you use an earlier version of CDH, see the documentation for that version located at Cloudera Documentation.
+- If you use Cloudera Manager, do not use these command-line instructions. - This information applies specifically to CDH 5.6.x.
+If you use a lower version of CDH, see the documentation for that version located at Cloudera Documentation.

 MapReduce 2.0 (YARN)